sofiensiala90-beep/meddata/README.md

 4.  **Crucially**, go to your project's settings in Vercel, navigate to the "Environment Variables" section, and add a new variable:
     - **Name:** `API_KEY`
     - **Value:** Paste your Google Gemini API key here.
 5. Deploy the project.
-Your MedataAI application will now be live with full AI functionality.
+Your DASS application will now be live with full AI functionality.